I don’t get it.

-Run off and try to put their money in anything BUT their own business.
+Run off and try to put their money in anything, EXCEPT their own business.

-Why not just sell more of their product?
+Why not just sell more of their products?

 Double down on what’s already working, instead of starting to play in a field you know nothing about.